Deterministic Quantum Communication Between Fixed-Frequency Superconducting Qubits via Broadband Resonators: DESIGNING TRANSFER RESONATORS

 \subsubsection{Monte Carlo simulation}

-Using the parameter variations chosen above~(10~MHz for the innner resonator frequency, 20~MHz for the outer resonator frequency, 1\% relative variation for the external decay rate, and 1\% relative variation for the inter-resonator coupling strength), we perform Monte Carlo simulations to evaluate the probability of successful frequency matching between the sender and receiver devices.
+Using the parameter variations chosen above~(10~MHz for the inner resonator frequency, 20~MHz for the outer resonator frequency, 1\% relative variation for the external decay rate, and 1\% relative variation for the inter-resonator coupling strength), we perform Monte Carlo simulations to evaluate the probability of successful frequency matching between the sender and receiver devices.
 The nominal parameter values are taken from Table~\ref{tab_parameters}.
 We generate 2000~parameter sets by adding Gaussian-distributed random variations to both sender and receiver devices independently.

 For each parameter set, we calculate the photon-emission rate $\Gamma_f(\omega_{\mathrm{ph}})$ using Eq.~\eqref{Gamma_f}.
 The drive strength for calculating $\Gamma_f$ is chosen to satisfy the adiabatic conditions $\kappa_+/4 > g_{\mathrm{eff}}$ and $\kappa_-/4 > g_{\mathrm{eff}}$, which ensures that Rabi oscillations are suppressed during the photon emission process.
-Additionally, the drive strength is kept below $\Omega/2\pi = 750$~MHz, beyond which leakage to higher levels can become significant in the experiments.
 Figure~\ref{fig:mc}(b) shows the mean and standard deviation of $\Gamma_f(\omega_{\mathrm{ph}})$ across the simulated parameter sets for both devices, with the shaded region indicating the mean $\pm$ one standard deviation.

-To determine whether a given parameter combination enables successful quantum communication, we check if there exists a common photon frequency $\omega_{\mathrm{ph}}$ at which both devices satisfy $\Gamma_f(\omega_{\mathrm{ph}})/2\pi \geq \Gamma_{\mathrm{th}}^{\mathrm{MC}}/2\pi = 4$~MHz.
-This threshold corresponds to the photon-emission rate used in the experiments~($\kappa_{\mathrm{ph}}/2\pi=2$~MHz).
-The lower threshold compared to the value at the design stage~($\Gamma_{\mathrm{th}}^{\mathrm{design}}/2\pi=8$~MHz) reflects several factors.
-First, the receiver device was designed prioritizing broad bandwidth and flat spectral response without taking into account the photon-emission rate.
-Second, fabrication-related parameter variations cause the realized devices to deviate from the idealized design parameters.
-Third, the maximum drive strength used in the experiment~($\Omega/2\pi \sim 750$~MHz) was lower than the value used at the design stage~($\Omega/2\pi = 1$~GHz).

-With these criteria, nearly 90\% of the simulated device pairs achieve successful frequency matching within a single fabrication batch.
+To determine whether a given parameter combination enables successful quantum communication, we require that there exists a common photon frequency $\omega_{\mathrm{ph}}$ of at least 10~MHz over which both devices satisfy $\Gamma_f(\omega_{\mathrm{ph}})/2\pi \geq \Gamma_{\mathrm{th}}/2\pi = 4$~MHz.
+This 10-MHz requirement reflects the bandwidth of the photon waveform used in the experiments.
+With these criteria, about 92\% of the simulated device pairs achieve successful frequency matching within a single fabrication batch.